Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Basic knowledge of thermodynamics, heat transfer and fluid dynamics.

 Practical design problems are best solved in a holistic approach.
 It is therefore advantageous to solve thermodynamic and hydraulic dimensioning problems in conjunction.
 This approach is expressed by the term “thermal hydraulics”.
+As you will see, thermal hydraulic methods constitute a powerful toolset for the design of energy efficient, cost effective as well as maintenance friendly thermal energy systems and their components.

 Contents of Module